Processing and Cryopreservation of Stem Cells

 Storage and Disposal

 A regular audit of cryopreserved material will be circulated to all Consultants annually.
-Clinical grade storage will be maintained until a written request for disposal is received by the SCI laboratory.
+Clinical grade storage will be maintained until a written request for disposal (FRM 1960) is received by the SCI laboratory.
 Consultants will be asked to provide consent to dispose of products from deceased patients (by incineration) unless prior consent has been obtained for the products to be used for non-commercial research purposes.

 Unwanted products from living patients can only be discarded with the written consent of both patient and Consultant.
 Continued clinical grade storage will generate additional charges specified in the annual contract negotiations.